micmejia/bible-dump/NKJV/Joshua/Josh 4.md

 for the Lord your God dried up the waters of the Jordan before you until you had crossed over, as the Lord your God did to the Red Sea, which He dried up before us until we had crossed over,

 ###### 24
-that all the peoples of the earth may know the hand of the Lord, that it _is_ mighty, that you may fear the Lord your God [^c]forever."
+that all the peoples of the earth may know the hand of the Lord, that it _is_ mighty, that you may fear the Lord your God forever."